-- After making an appointment for an online consultation, the group leader must forward the log-on instructions to each member of the group and then check to ensure that everyone has reliable internet for the consultation.
-Our Adobe Connect software should be functional on every writer’s computer before we can hold online group consultations.
+- After making an appointment for an online consultation, the group leader must forward the log-on instructions and Zoom meeting room link (which is sent to the group leader) to each member of the group.
+Zoom should be functional on every writer’s computer before we can hold online group consultations.

-- To maximize the time to discuss the writing, please be sure that all members of the group are in the Adobe Connect room at the start of the appointment hour.
-At the beginning of the consultation, the consultant will ask for NIDs in order to log each writer into our system.
+- To maximize the time to discuss your writing, please be sure that all members of the group are in the Zoom room at the start of the appointment hour.
+At the beginning of the consultation, the consultant will pull everyone into a breakout room and will ask for your NIDs so that we can log each writer into our system.

 - Online appointments are limited and often book up a week in advance.
 Students are encouraged not to wait until the last minute to schedule appointments.

 Tutoring in Writing in English

 The University Writing Center actively recruits multilingual tutors, who reflect the language diversity at UCF.
 Proficiency in a language other than English can be especially helpful during consulting, allowing writer and tutor to switch back and forth from one language to another.

 While multilingualism is a value, it is not a guarantee, or a requirement of tutors working in the Writing Center.
 Typically, the Writing Center works with writing in English, which is the focus of tutor education and training at UCF.
 Some tutors may be able to assist with writing in other languages, but we cannot guarantee that a tutor proficient in a particular language will be available.